Body of Pakistani reporter found hours after he went missing

 His brother, Abdul Hafeez, said Memon had received threats last year after reporting that a politician from the area had paid bribe money to locals to attend an opposition rally.

+The killing drew condemnation by rights activists on social media.
+The Committee to Protect Journalists and the independent Human Rights Commission of Pakistan also condemned the killing and called for an independent probe into the slaying.

+An old posting of Memon resurfaced on social media in which he says he received threats after covering a rally of Bilawal Bhutto Zardari, who heads the opposition Pakistan People’s Party.
+Zardari also condemned the killing, demanding Memon’s killers be arrested as soon as possible.

-The International Federation of Journalists and its affiliate, the Pakistan Federal Union of Journalists, have asked the government to investigate.
+The International Federation of Journalists and its affiliate, the Pakistan Federal Union of Journalists, asked the government to investigate.

+Anthony Bellanger, IFJ’s general secretary, said the organization “mourns the shocking death of journalist Aziz Memon” and criticized the police for not following through on the threats he had reported.

 Pakistan is considered a dangerous place for journalists and those involved in attacks on journalists are rarely punished.
 The country has also witnessed an intensified crackdown on human rights defenders, activists, journalists and members of civil society over the past years.